-In the midst of the Arab Spring, a group of teenagers wrote the words “Your Turn, Doctor” on the wall of a school in the southwestern city of Daraa, a reference to President Bashar al-Assad.
-The students were detained, tortured, and some of them were killed.
-Galvanized by this incident, Syrians staged mass demonstrations demanding democratic reforms.
-The regime reacted with mass arrests and lethal violence, which provoked an armed response, and by mid-2012, the country was in the midst of a full-scale civil war.
+In 2011 in the midst of the Arab Spring, and calls for democracy across the Middle East, a group of teenagers wrote the words “Your Turn, Doctor” on the wall of a school in the city of Daraa.
+These words were a reference to President Bashar al-Assad, a trained opthamologist, and a call for democratic reforms in Syria.
+The teenagers were detained and tortured.
+In response to this incident, Syrians staged mass demonstrations demanding these reforms and respect for their human rights.
+The regime reacted with mass arrests and lethal violence, which provoked an armed response.
+By mid-2012, the country was in the midst of a full-scale civil war.

 At the beginning, the uprising was non-sectarian.
 It sought to highlight the religious and ethnic diversity of the demonstrations.
 This mass movement was calling for reforms of Syria’s democratic process that would protect the rights of all Syrians.
 In the intervening years, the conflict has since taken on sectarian overtones.
 President Assad has repeatedly fueled this dangerous narrative, playing on the religious minorities’ fear of persecution should Syria’s Sunni majority take power.

 President Assad claimed those who opposed the regime were Islamist terrorists.
 He deployed security forces, assisted by militia largely drawn from his base of support in Syria’s Alawite community, to rain terror on neighborhoods and civilians.
 These forces committed mass atrocities against civilians, including kidnapping, torture, sexual violence, and massacres.
 These crimes increased hostility toward the Alawites and other religious minorities, whose failure to side with anti-Government forces was viewed as support for the regime.